giadapi/giadapi/README.md

-# Hi, I'm Peter Lambert
+# Hi, I'm Giada Pipicelli

 A Data Scientist from England, based in London.
 I'm currently working on a range of projects which I'd love to talk about.